cps-sei/dmplc/docs/tutorial/README.txt

 where they share only the locations that are being locked or requested instead of a 2D "lock" array of all possible cells.

+example-01-ag-await: Similar to example-01-ag but uses AWAIT statements instead of EXISTS_HIGHER and EXISTS_LOWER to enable parameterized verification.

 example-01-pipelined: The scenario is the same as example-01 but we are developing this to motivate and demonstrate applicability of pipelined ZSRM scheduling.